theupdateframework/taps/tap7.md

 propose architectural changes to the specification.

-# Backwards Compatibility
+# Backward Compatibility

-This TAP does not introduce any backwards incompatibilities.
+This TAP does not introduce any backward incompatibilities.

 # Augmented Reference Implementation